 This page-turner with a dynamic (anti)heroine (192 pages) was published in September of 2019 by ECW Press.
 The book takes you to modern-day Paris.
 Melissa read The Godmother and loved it; it wouldn't be on our site if she didn't recommend it.

-Meet Patience Portefeux, the 53-year-old heroine of this punchy contemporary crime novel set in the North African community of Paris.
+Say bonjour Patience Portefeux, the 53-year-old heroine of this punchy contemporary crime novel set in the North African community of Paris.
 She’s bilingual, a good listener, and probably really sick of your sh*t.

 Working for the Ministry of Justice as a translator isn’t the job of Patience’s dreams.
 Her specialty is translating wiretap recordings — most of which are conversations between drug dealers — from Arabic to French.
-As time passes, she’s no longer sure that her sympathies lie on the side of the police.
+As time passes, she’s no longer sure that her sympathies lie with the police.
 Hours of the suspects’ conversations have humanized them in her ears — and she knows what it’s like to be in tight spots.
 Events of her past drive her in ways we slowly understand, and thanks to her husband’s recent demise, she’s now solely responsible for her elderly mother and her own adult daughters.

 All of this leads Patience to make a shocking, life-changing decision.